jhoelzel/cronor/ReadMe.md

 - Check if our Namespace exist.
 If not create it.
 - Check if our Deployment exists.
 If not create it.
 - If our deployment exists: do we need to scale it up because its during the day?
-- If our deployment exists: do we need to scale it down because its during the day?
+- If our deployment exists: do we need to scale it down because its during the night?
 - Along with everything: make sure our namespace atually exists.

 ## What is it build with